Skip to content

 Greg Kaufman — a pioneer of the global ‘Save the Whales’ movement whose passion for the ocean continues to inspire conservation worldwide.

-Legacy of a Vision: 45 Years of Whale Watching to Conservation Leadership
+Legacy from Whale Watching to Conservation Leadership

 The Global Movement That Saved the Whales Whales have long stirred the human imagination.
 From their presence in Hawaiian legends to their portrayal in classics like Moby-Dick, these giants of the sea embody both mystery and inspiration.
 Yet by the late 1970s, reality overshadowed myth: humpback whales were on the brink of extinction.
 In the … Continued